Meat Puppets (album): Recording

-The album was recorded in three to four days.
+All the songs on the original album were recorded and engineered in November 1981, before being mixed in 1982.
 There are very few overdubs on the album, and many of the tracks are first takes.
-Like other early SST albums the sound quality is rather spotty; there is noticeable fuzz in the background of the music.
+The sound quality is rather poor; there is noticeable fuzz in the background of the music.
 The band opted for this because they felt more comfortable recording live with only a few microphones rather than employing conventional studio separation techniques.
-In 1999, Curt Kirkwood stated, "The first [album] was our LSD record.
-We were three days in the studio, and we tripped the whole time.
-And it was really cool, and really trying, too, because we went insane."
-The original pressing of the 12" album is engineered to be played back at 45 rpm.